gschmutz/kafka-workshop/05c-working-with-heterogenous-topic-avro-idl-and-springboot/README.md

 In this workshop we will learn how to use the Spring Kafka abstraction with a heterogenous topic, accepting different Avro objects for the message serialization.
 We will use Spring Kafka from within a Spring Boot application and implement both a consumer and a producer.

-We will again use the [Avro IDL language](https://avro.apache.org/docs/current/idl-language/) for defining the Avro Schema but it would work with the Avro JSON language as wwell.
+We will again use the [Avro IDL language](https://avro.apache.org/docs/current/idl-language/) for defining the Avro Schema but it would work with the Avro JSON language as well.

 We will create two Spring Boot projects, one for the **Producer** and one for the **Consumer**, simulating two independent micro-services interacting with each other via events.